fn:tokenize

 splits the supplied string at whitespace boundaries.
 More specifically, calling fn:tokenize($input)

-is equivalent to calling fn:tokenize(fn:normalize-space($input), ' '))
+is equivalent to calling fn:tokenize(fn:normalize-space($input), ' ')) where the second argument

 is a single space character (x20).